 The ERCC has access to expert professional advice on human resource matters whenever there is a need for such external consultation.
-In 2016, Mercer (Singapore) was engaged as external consultants to provide such advice.
-In engaging external consultants, the Group ensures that the relationship, if any, between them and these external consultants will not affect the independence and objectivity of the external consultants.
-In 2016, the ERCC undertook a review of the independence and objectivity of Mercer (Singapore) and has confirmed that it has no relationship with the company which would affect its independence.
+In 2018, Aon Hewitt (Singapore) was engaged as external consultants to provide such advice.
+In engaging external consultants, the Group ensures that the relationship, if any, between ourselves and these external consultants will not affect the independence and objectivity of the external consultants.
+In 2018, the ERCC undertook a review of the independence and objectivity of Aon Hewitt (Singapore) and confirmed that the Group had no relationship with the company that would affect the latter's independence.

-In reviewing succession planning and the Group's leadership pipeline, the ERCC reviews the development of senior staff and assesses their strengths and development needs based on the Group's leadership competencies framework, with the aim of building talent and maintaining strong and sound leadership for the Group.
+In reviewing succession planning and the Group's leadership pipeline, the ERCC reviews the development of management and senior staff and assesses their strengths and development needs based on the Group's leadership competencies framework, with the aim of building talent and maintaining strong and sound leadership for the Group.
 On an annual basis, the ERCC reviews succession planning for the position of Group President & CEO and that of officers reporting directly to him, as well as for other selected key positions in the company.
-Potential internal and external candidates for succession are reviewed for different time horizons according to immediate, medium-term and long-term needs.
-In addition, the ERCC also reviews the company's obligation arising in the event of termination of the Group President & CEO and key management personnel's contracts of service, to ensure that such contracts contain fair and reasonable termination clauses.
+Potential internal and external candidates for succession are reviewed for different time horizons according to immediate, medium- and long-term needs.
+In addition, the ERCC also reviews the company's obligations arising in the event of termination of the contracts of service of the Group President & CEO and key management personnel, to ensure that such contracts contain fair and reasonable termination clauses.